New Mexico Off-Road Runner

 If you’ve yet to sample New Mexico’s classic condiment, then where better to do so than Hatch, the official Green Chile Capital of the World?
 Trust us, Sparky’s roadside dinner is unlikely to disappoint carnivorous bikepackers!
 Fill your belly in preparation for the last part of the ride.

 Hatch also marks the meeting point of the Off-Road Runner and the Monumental Loop, a 305-mile route that connects all four sectors of the newly-designated Organ Mountains-Desert Peaks National Monument.
-Tracing its 60-mile northwestern segment, a series of levy roads, gravel roads and desert two track guides riders through the folds of the Robledos Mountains to their final destination, Las Cruces.
+Tracing a modified version of its 60-mile northwestern segment, a series of levy roads, gravel roads and desert two track guides riders through the folds of the Robledos Mountains to their final destination, Las Cruces.

 Putting together the New Mexico Off-Road Runner has been a collaborative project.
 Enormous thanks to Georges Mally at Santa Fe Mountain Adventures, whose local knowledge and love of Northern New Mexico is unparalled, to Gary Blakley for his ongoing company and initial route planning on the Conquistadores ride (without which this whole route may not have happened), to Brian Mulder for his enthusiastic beta testing, and Matt Mason for providing the last piece of the jigsaw where the route traces that of the Monumental Loop.
 As with all new long distance routes, details are subject to change and refinement.
 If you have ideas on how to improve it, please get in touch.
 And check the RWGPS file for the latest updates.